A successful Drupal to WordPress migration takes a great deal of planning. Find out what to expect and how to avoid expensive mistakes.

 pip install -r command.

-Migration SQL queries
+Drupal to WordPress Migration SQL queries

 Both the web-based and command-line utilities are simply convenient wrappers for SQL queries.
 While you can run a migration by typing out individual queries in a database client, this will prove to be very tedious for all but the simplest of configurations.
 In fact, I built these tools precisely because manually entering SQL queries, line-by-line, quickly became unworkable.